phillima/arthas/joss-paper/paper.md

     @Column(name = "name")
     private String name;

-    @Column(name = "birthdate", nullable = false)
-    private Date birthDate;
     //getters and setters omitted
 }
 ```
 Listing 1: Code Annotations Example

 To map this ```Player``` class to a table in a database, to store the player's information, we need to pass in some `extra information` about these code elements.
 In other words, we need to define an object-relational mapping, and we need to configure which elements should be mapped to a column, table, and so forth.
 Using code annotations provided by the JPA API, this mapping is easily achieved.
-When this code gets executed, the framework consuming the annotations knows how to perform the expected behavior, which occurs as described below:
+When this code gets executed, the framework consuming the annotations knows how to perform the expected behavior.

 Another important definition is that of an annotation schema [@LIMA2018], defined as a set of associated annotations that belong to the same API.
 The annotations used in the example code are part of the JPA schema.
 An annotation-based API usually uses a group of related annotations that represent the set of metadata necessary for its usage.

 # Annotation Metrics

 Our work in [@LIMA2018] proposed a novel suite of software metrics dedicated to code annotations.
 In this section we briefly describe them and demonstrate how they are calculated.
-We have three categories of metrics.
+We have three categories of metrics:

 - Class Metric: Outputs one value per class.
 - Code Element Metric: Outputs one value per code element (fields, methods, etc.).
 - Annotation Metric: Outputs one value per code annotation.